-The Zinnwald deposit provides an opportunity to focus on the production of high value downstream lithium products, rather than spodumene concentrates or lower-value lithium carbonate products.
+The Zinnwald deposit provides an opportunity to focus on the direct production of high value downstream lithium products, rather than only concentrates (e.g. spodumene) or lower-value lithium carbonate products.
 With an abundant supply of fluorspar / hydrofluoric acid available in the Dresden / Zinnwald region of Germany, DL has chosen to focus on lithium fluoride production.
 Lithium fluoride (LiF) is an important component in the manufacturing process of LiPF6, which is the most important conducting salt in lithium-ion batteries.

 Due to the growing utilization of electro-vehicles (EV), the lithium fluoride market is expected to grow markedly over the next 30 years.

-The FS has been developed on a planned average annual production capacity of 5,112 t/a lithium fluoride (7,285 t LCE).
+The FS has been developed on a planned average annual production capacity of 5,112 t/a lithium fluoride (7,285 t LCE / 8,274 t LiOH·H2O).
 Whilst the FS is based solely on the production of lithium fluoride, DL has established the possibility to produce battery-grade lithium carbonate directly from the lithium mica concentrate with only minimal modifications to the chemical plant circuits.
+The same applies to a possible LiOH·H2O production.